traversaal-ai/mcp-basic-agent-implementation/README.md

 2. **`fetch_weather`** – An async tool that retrieves the current weather for a location using latitude and longitude.
 3. **`fetch_fun_fact`** – An async tool that retrieves a random fun fact from an external API.
 4. **`summarize_youtube`** – An async tool that fetches the top 3 YouTube videos based on a query, and then summarizes the content of each video using YouTube transcripts.
-5. **`database_update_tool`** – A tool that processes SQL queries and interacts with an SQLite database.
-It leverages OpenAI to generate SQL queries based on user input.

 ## Client Implementation